jsCargo-net/jscargo/README.md

 1. Fork → branch → PR.
 2. Use Bun; follow the existing script patterns.
 3. If you change public API, run `bun changeset` and commit the generated file.
+4. **Interested in audio or image support?** We welcome contributions for non-video media processing, adapters, and helpers!

 ---